 Houses in Panama are built with cement blocks because there is a problem with termites who love to eat wood.
 If you bring furniture made with softwoods like pine or oak, you must treat the furniture often to prevent termites from eating the wood.
 Hardwoods like teak and cedar do better in Panama.
 In Panama, most cabinets and doors are made with hardwoods like Cedro (similar to cedar) to prevent termite damage.

 Some international movers are more affordable, but I know people who used the cheapest company to ship two 40-foot containers.
-One container never arrived in Panama, but the other container had a lot of things missing.
+One container never arrived in Panama, but the other container had many things missing.

 PLAN B